-The Company's reported contract assets and contract liability balances under the license and collaboration agreements at either June 30, 2019 or December 31, 2018 was \$0.
+The Company had no contract assets and contract liability balances under the license and collaboration agreements at either September 30, 2019 or December 31, 2018.
 Contract assets may be reported in future periods under prepaid expenses or other current assets on the balance sheet.
 Contract liabilities may be reported in future periods consisting of deferred revenue as presented on the balance sheet.